-CBRC has worked to centre Indigenous voices at the Summit, the CBRC's annual knowledge exchange and capacity building conference on GBT2Q health.
+CBRC has worked to centre Indigenous voices at the Summit, CBRC’s annual knowledge exchange and capacity-building conference on queer and trans health.

-You can also view previous Summit videos, which explore Two-Spirit and Indigenous queer and trans health and wellbeing.
+Below you can view some previous Summit videos, which explore Two-Spirit and Indigenous queer and trans health and wellbeing.

 Keynote: Two-Spirit Rites of Passage

 Two-Spirit Reconciliation: Honouring the Truth; Reconciling for the Future

 Reconciling Access to Traditional and other forms of Healthcare for Indigenous 2S/GBQ People

 Presented by Florence James, William White, Rocky James

 Presented by Florence James, Rocky James, Kevin Barlow, Keane Tate